AI in Sensory Science

 Target-trial thinking, borrowed from epidemiology, asks a simple but powerful question: “What randomized trial would answer this question?”Even when a full RCT is impractical, framing the problem as a target trial clarifies what confounders must be controlled, what the intervention is, and what the counterfactual comparison should be.

 In sensory R&D, this translates to factory-floor A/B pilots: produce two batches that differ only in the manipulated variable, randomize which panelists or consumers evaluate which batch, and measure the perceptual difference.
-The key discipline is holding everything else constant—texture, color, temperature, serving vessel, and context of evaluation—so that the observed difference can be attributed to the intervention rather than to uncontrolled variation.
+The key discipline is holding everything else constant: texture, color, temperature, serving vessel, and context of evaluation, so that the observed difference can be attributed to the intervention rather than to uncontrolled variation.

 Context as a Manipulated Factor

 One of the most powerful implications of causal thinking in sensory science is the recognition that context often explains more variance than composition.
-Usage setting, co-consumption (what else is eaten or drunk alongside the product), time-of-day, and social frame are not nuisance variables to be averaged away—they are causal drivers of perception that deserve experimental manipulation.
+Usage setting, co-consumption (what else is eaten or drunk alongside the product), time-of-day, and social frame are not nuisance variables to be averaged away; they are causal drivers of perception that deserve experimental manipulation.

 A coffee that scores well in a controlled lab booth at 10 AM may underperform when consumed during a rushed morning commute, or overperform when shared socially on a weekend afternoon.
-Treating these contextual factors as manipulated variables in a factorial or fractional-factorial design unlocks insights that composition-only studies systematically miss.
+Treating these contextual factors as manipulated variables in a factorial or fractional-factorial design reveals insights that composition-only studies systematically miss.

 Practical Example: Proving a Freshness Claim